ca-ros/divvy-bikeshare/README.md

 - [Kaggle](www.kaggle.com/dataset/e116a4d4f9c1900cf2b5b0b6a9270e20a378a4a18d209f5277253e8afbf2ef7d)
 - [Google Drive](https://drive.google.com/file/d/1xhHuh9WXHtIBLPV6OO-a62th6Ev27jmM/view?usp=sharing)

-> This dataset contains trip duration less than 60 seconds and stations with null values.
+> This dataset contains stations with null values.
 I kept it incased someone need the entire data.
-Stations with null values will be filled with data in the future after I have a good grasp in **Machine Learning** and **Web Scraping**.
+These will be filled with data in the future after I have a good grasp in **Machine Learning** and **Web Scraping**.